SzymonNowakowski/DMRnet/README.md

    implemented into DMRnet v.
 0.3.0.
 In the scope of the experiments model dimension and prediction error was calculated in 252 synthetic experiments, each consisting of 200 independent runs.

-   The possibilities discussed in a point above give rise to many combinations of which 3 were selected for the final consideration:
+   The possible choices of an algorithm and a cross validation routine (discussed in point 1. above) give rise to many combinations of which 3 were selected for the final consideration:
    - `cv+sd.GLAMER` - GLAMER run with `cv+sd`.
    - `cvg.GLAMER` - GLAMER run with `cvg`.